NvChad/NvChad/README.md

 # Clone my setup -

 - Install neovim-nightly , also use a nerdfont on your terminal.
-- run the install.sh (this might work only on nix systems) or do it manually :
+- run the install.sh (this might work only on nix systems) and open neovim , do :PackerInstall
+- or do it manually :

 - Install packer.nvim